bryanf25/Angular-MapsApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Important make to work properly with mapbox

+Since this app is created with mapBox and depends exclusive of it, you need follow a series of consecutive steps

+## Steps
+ 1. clone .env.template and then rename it with .env
+ 2. fill all environment variables
+ 3. create environments folder(optional)

+ 4. To execute command: npm run envs

+ ## To execute and deploy in dev environment

+ 5. npm run start

+ ## To execute and deploy in prod environment

+ 6. npm run build